ogregod/Master-Animal-and-Provision-Guide/Butchering Guide/Owlbear.md

 Frozen: 6 months if wrapped tightly (prevents freezer burn)

 Bone Stock (from 70 lbs of premium bones)
-The skeleton on an owlbear is about 213 pounds total.
+The skeleton on an owlbear is about 170 pounds total (12% of dressed weight per Bear standards).
 Most of it's junk, but you want to save the good bones:

 Premium bones to save: